korovod/kenotron/README.md

 Nanotron is a library for pretraining transformer models.
 It provides a simple and flexible API to pretrain models on custom datasets.
 Nanotron is designed to be easy to use, fast, and scalable.
 It is built with the following principles in mind:

 - **Simplicity**: Nanotron is designed to be easy to use.
 It provides a simple and flexible API to pretrain models on custom datasets.
-- **Performance**: Optimized for speed and scalability, Nanotron uses the latest techniques to train models faster and more efficiently.
+- **Scalability**: Optimized for speed and scalability, Nanotron uses the latest techniques to train models faster and more efficiently.
+- **Performance**: This version of Nanotron focused on HPC-oriented optimizations, typically made available via C++ extensions.

 ## Installation